Holy Martyrs, Falmouth

 You can come and spend as much time with the Eucharistic Presence of our Lord as you like during these hours.
 Many adorers spend this time in prayer or just sitting in the Lord’s presence.
 It is perfectly acceptable to bring your Bible or other spiritual reading.
 In the back of the chapel there are prayer books for Eucharistic Adoration.

 Eucharistic Guardians provide this ministry by committing to an hour of Adoration time each week.
-We are always welcoming new adorers.
-Please complete this form if you are interested.
+We always welcome new adorers.
+Click below to tell us you're interested in more information.

 Through the centuries, saints have also composed prayers for making visits to the Blessed Sacrament.